Analysis of tensor approximation schemes for continuous functions: Tucker tensor format

 The cost of the core tensor of the Tucker decomposition exhibit the curse of dimension as the number $m$ of subdomains increases.
 This can be seen most simply for the example $n_j=n$.
 Then, the cost are $\varepsilon^{-nm/k}$, which expresses the curse of dimension as long as $k$ is not proportional to $m$.
-Nonetheless, in case of weighted Sobolev spaces, the curse of dimension can be beaten.
+Nonetheless, in case of Sobolev spaces with dimension weights, the curse of dimension can be beaten.

 For $f\in H^{k+n}(\Omega^m)$, we shall discuss the situation $m\to\infty$ in more detail.
-To this end, we assume that all subdomains are identical to a single domain $\Omega\subset\mathbb{R}^n$ of dimension $n$.
-Moreover, we assume weighted Sobolev spaces by means of the property
+To this end, we assume that all subdomains are identical to a single domain $\Omega\subset\mathbb{R}^n$ of dimension $n$ and note that the limit $m\to\infty$ only makes sense when weights are included in the underlying Sobolev spaces which ensure that higher dimensions become less important.
+For our proofs we choose as usual $m$ arbitrary but fixed and show the existence of $m$-independent constants in the convergence and cost estimates.